 - 3 cloves garlic minced

 - ½ teaspoon kosher salt

 - 8 ounces tomato sauce

-In the same skillet, melt remaining ghee.
+- In the same skillet, melt remaining ghee.
 Saute the onions and jalapeno 2-3 minutes until soft.
 Add the garlic and cook 1 minute until fragrant.
-Stir in the cumin, paprika, and salt until fragrant, ~30 seconds.
+Stir in the paprika, cumin, and salt.
 Add the chicken broth and scrape the browned bits off the bottom of the pan.

 - Add the tomato sauce and cream and stir well.
 Lower heat to low and allow sauce to simmer 15-20 minutes, stirring occasionally, until thickened.

 - Bring heat up to medium-low.
 Return the chicken and juices to the pan and cook 10-15 minutes until warmed through and sauce is thick.
 If thinning is needed, add more chicken broth.

 - Remove from heat and stir in cilantro.
 Serve with warm basmati rice and naan bread.